 The last page is a list of skills you can “teach” your thinking brain to help it get better at its job.

 Note: This product is available for free.
-I do not want there to be any financial barriers preventing parents from downloading this if their children need it.
+I do not want any financial barriers to prevent parents from downloading it if their children need it.

-However, on the check out page, you will be asked if you’d like to say thank you with a $5 payment.
-This is a voluntary payment that helps support my work.
-You have no obligation to do this.
+However, on the check-out page, you will be asked if you’d like to thank me with a $5 payment.
+This is a voluntary payment that helps support my work, and you are not obligated to do so.

-The last page of the printable covers some skills that kids may need to learn/practice to get better at managing stress and improving behavior.
+The last page of the printable covers some skills that kids may need to learn or practice to improve their stress management and behavior.

-I have created blog posts and/or printables around some of these skills so you can check out the links below to get more information on specific skills.
+I have created blog posts and/or printables about some of these skills.
+You can check out the links below for more information on specific skills.

 Positive Affirmations for Kids